RamVegiraju/RamVegiraju/README.md

 ### Hi there 👋, I'm Ram

 - :zap: I'm a ML Architect at AWS.
 I have an interest in building Full-Stack ML/AI solutions.
-Learn more about me by visiting my [Portfolio](https://ramvegiraju.github.io/PersonalPortfolio/)!
 - :earth_africa: I love writing and teaching about interesting technical topics in my free time.
 Feel free to check out my latest [article](https://medium.com/p/1ca914d8d698).
 - 📫 How to find me:
   - :office: [LinkedIn](https://www.linkedin.com/in/ram-vegiraju-81272b162/)